Get actionable insights with a data dashboard

 Data visualization has become a powerful tool in business and data analysis.
 For teams working in the cloud, dashboards allow different departments instant access to dynamic data, in real time.
 These actionable insights make it easier to spot trends and problems more quickly, and make fast decisions based on accurate information.

-There’s plenty of specialist data visualization software out there, but it’s also possible to create good quality dashboards with Google Sheets and Google Data Studio.
-Here we’ll give you a step-by-step guide on how to create a dashboard with Google Sheets and Google Data Studio.
+There’s plenty of specialist data visualization software out there, but it’s also possible to create good quality dashboards with Google Sheets and Looker (former Google Data Studio).
+Here we’ll give you a step-by-step guide on how to create a dashboard with Google Sheets and Looker.

 How to create a dashboard in Google Sheets